shishberg/rosebear-zmk/README.md

 Layer 1 has a numpad and navigation keys; layer 2 has function keys; symbols are kind of jammed in wherever.
-Layer 3 (not shown here) is the "hold" layer, which turns the other layer keys from layer-tap to toggle (so you can lock a layer without holding the key), and also has some miscellaneous stuff like Bluetooth profile keys.
+Layer 3 (not shown here) is the "hold" layer, which turns the other layer keys from layer-tap to toggle (so you can lock a layer without holding the key down), and also has some miscellaneous stuff like Bluetooth profile keys.

 ### Layer 0